©Dsc01065 With Noise Boost 2

 Deep songs

-The passion of these men invites us to discover Corsica, its sounds, its lights and its people.
-They give meaning to music, adding colour to a black and white score, and embrace a cultural land and its contrasts.
+The passion of these men invites you to discover Corsica, its sounds, its lights and its people.
+They give meaning to music, adding colour to a black-and-white score, and embrace a cultural land and its contrasts.
 Their main value is passing on their knowledge.
-They teach in schools to offer musical and vocal education to younger generations, demonstrating humility, simplicity, pedagogy and hope.
+They teach in schools to provide a musical and vocal education for younger generations, demonstrating humility, simplicity, pedagogy and hope.